Palaeoloxodon mnaidriensis: Paleobiology and paleoecology

 At most sites on Malta (excluding Ghar Dalam and possibly Gandia Fissure) dwarf elephants including P. mnaidriensis represent the only large herbivores.
 At these sites, remains attributed to P. mnaidriensis proper (including those from the type Mnaidra gap locality) have been found associated with much smaller dwarf elephants belonging to Palaeoloxodon falconeri (though this may indicate time averaging rather than contemporaneity), giant dormice belonging to the genus Leithia (which contains the largest dormice ever) and Maltamys, giant tortoises (Solitudo robusta) and giant swans (Cygnus falconeri) as well as other birds like cranes (Grus) and raptors.
 In the Bone Breccia of Ghar Dalam dating to prior to 165,900 years ago, remains of P. mnaidriensis along with those of P. falconeri are associated with those of hippopotamuses (Hippopotamus melitensis and Hippopotamus pentlandi), red deer (or an endemic species derived from red deer) and possibly equines.
 In the later "Lower Red Earth" layer, at Ghar Dalam dating to approximately 167,300 to 151,200 years ago, remains of P. mnaidriensis (though not P. falconeri) are associated with those of bears (probably brown bears), wolves and red foxes, along with Hippopotamus pentlandi and red deer or endemic offshoots of that species.
 At Gandia Fissure P. mnaidriensis may be associated with hippopotamuses, but this is uncertain.

-The appearance of P. cf. mnaidriensis on Sicily around 160-200,000 years ago was part of a faunal turnover where the depauperate endemic fauna that characterised Sicily during the Early and early mid-Middle Pleistocene was profoundly altered due to the tectonic uplift of Calabria and northeast Sicily around 200,000 years ago, greatly reducing the distance between Sicily and the Italian mainland, causing the arrival of some large mammals from the continental fauna of mainland Italy, including both predators (cave lions, cave hyenas, brown bears and wolves) and large herbivores (wild boar, red deer, fallow deer, steppe bison, aurochs, European wild ass, and the hippo Hippopotamus pentlandi) which coexisted with P. cf. mnaidriensis.
+The appearance of P. cf. mnaidriensis on Sicily around 160-200,000 years ago was part of a faunal turnover where the depauperate endemic fauna that characterised Sicily during the early mid-Middle Pleistocene (including species like Palaeoloxodon falconeri and Leithia) was profoundly altered due to the tectonic uplift of Calabria and northeast Sicily around 200,000 years ago, greatly reducing the distance between Sicily and the Italian mainland, causing the arrival of some large mammals from the continental fauna of mainland Italy, including both predators (cave lions, cave hyenas, brown bears and wolves) and large herbivores (wild boar, red deer, fallow deer, steppe bison, aurochs, European wild ass, and the hippo Hippopotamus pentlandi) which coexisted with P. cf. mnaidriensis.
 The larger body size of P. cf. mnaidriensis in comparison to P. falconeri is suggested to be as a result of needing to defend against predators, as well as due to the presence of other competing herbivores.
 Evidence has been found for at least the scavenging of the remains of P. cf. mnaidriensis by cave hyenas.

 Dental wear (microwear and mesowear) analysis suggests that Sicilian P. cf. mnaidriensis had a predominantly grazing based diet, which may represent an adaption to living in open grassland habitats, as well as niche partitioning with the other contemporaneous large herbivores that lived on the island.